jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 };
 ```

 Our usings form, in some way, a matrix of all iterator types we can get from the class template `dense_hash_map_iterator`.
 As the output of the matrix is the `value_type` type we will return and sub-iterator type `sub_iterator_type` we will work on.
-Writing the rest of the `dense_hash_map_iterator` becomes a rather boring task where almost every single calls gets forwarded to a `sub_iterator_` member.
+Writing the rest of the `dense_hash_map_iterator` becomes a rather boring task where almost every single call gets forwarded to a `sub_iterator_` member.
 Here is a very mundane implementation of the prefix increment operator:

 ```c++
 class dense_hash_map_iterator {